Publications

 arXiv preprint

-Geometric Boundary Modeling for Acoustic Wave Simulation
+Geometric Boundary Modeling for Wave Simulation

 Chad McKell